-Beginning Fall 2013, students living in the Arts house (JSP) will be billed a $500 security deposit for potential damages to the bedroom/unit.
+Students living in the Arts house (JSP) will be billed a $500 security deposit for potential damages to the bedroom/unit.

 The International House functions as the epicenter of international student life at Franklin & Marshall.
 We firmly believe in the college's mission to explore the cultural world in which we live in a deep and meaningful way by hosting a multitude of activities on campus.
 The members of the International House aspire to contribute positively to our community by sharing the enriching experiences that many of our residents have had.
 We firmly believe that the students in the International House should be committed to fostering a sense of internationalism within and beyond the walls of the house.
 Furthermore, the International House, in conjunction with other multicultural clubs on campus, seeks to promote and celebrate diversity by facilitating various events.
 The House should also serve as a forum for debates and discussions about pertinent issues, whether they be situated in our local F&M setting, or in a broader global context.
 We hope to see these programs culminate in an overall increase in interest and integration between the international and American students on campus such that new heights of international understanding are reached.
 The location is 446-448 W. James Street and there are 12 single bedrooms (one bedroom will be occupied by the housing coordinator).
 All rooms in the International house are full-sized beds.

-Beginning Fall 2013, students living in the International house (JSP) will be billed a $500 security deposit for potential damages to the bedroom/unit.
+Students living in the International house (JSP) will be billed a $500 security deposit for potential damages to the bedroom/unit.

 If you are interested to apply to live in the International House, please read the International House Constitution available at the pdf link below: